 - Students must receive a grade of B- or higher in all required courses to remain in good standing in the program.
-If a student receives a grade of "C+" or lower in any core course, that course must be repeated.
-Students who fail to repeat the course with a grade of B- or higher may be at risk of dismissal from the program. - Students must also maintain an overall GPA of 3.0 or higher across all courses in order to graduate with a M.S. or Ph.D. in Psychology - The specific course requirements for each program may be found in Part 4: Course Requirements on page 76.
+If a student receives a grade of "C+" or lower in any core course, that course must be repeated or that student must arrange for completion of an equivalent course at the University of Miami.
+Students who fail to repeat the course (or pass the equivalent course) with a grade of B- or higher may be at risk of dismissal from the program. - Students must also maintain an overall GPA of 3.0 or higher across all courses in order to graduate with a M.S. or Ph.D. in Psychology.
+Students who do not maintain a 3.0 GPA may be dismissed from the program. - The specific course requirements for each program may be found in Part 4: Course Requirements on page 76.
+Please note, the University of Miami Course Bulletin for the Ph.D.
+Program in Psychology serves as the official record of a student's program and track requirements for graduation.